ernsheong/jonlinblog.com/source/blog/2020-03-25-how-to-live-stream-church-service-from-home.html.markdown

 You need to make sure the online store you buy from is still shipping.
 I would message them first to ensure this.
 Some shops are not shipping until the end of the movement control period.

+To pass the mic from place to place each week (e.g. if you rotate worship leaders), you can try Grab's Delivery option.

 ### Sample Output
 A first try resulted in the following stream last Sunday (default laptop and mobile device mics):